Rudolf the Black Cat: Plot

-Autumn comes, and when a poster about a tour bus to Gifu, Rudolf and Gottalot ask Buchi, who becomes enticed to Misha, a Scottish Fold Cat who mentions that the bus will come at November 10 on 6:30 AM.
+Autumn comes, and when a poster about a tour bus to Gifu, Rudolf and Gottalot ask Buchi, who becomes enticed to Misha, a cowardly Scottish Fold who mentions that the bus will come at November 10 on 6:30 AM.
 Later in the day, Gottalot is injured by Devil.
 So, Rudolf tells Buchi to watch over Gottalot as he alerts the schoolteacher and leads him to Gottalot, the teacher brings the injured Gottalot to a doctor for medical attention.
 The schoolteacher eventually tells the cats that Gottalot will stay with him as he will need to rest for two weeks.
 In the Schoolteacher's house, Gottalot apologizes for making Rudolf worry, as Rudolf thanks him for watching over him as he says goodbye.
-Rudolf then faces Devil in a fight and despite Devil having the home advantage, Rudolf (with Buchi's fake out) beats Devil.
+Rudolf then faces Devil in a fight and despite Devil having the home advantage, Rudolf defeats Devil.
 But since Devil can't swim, he asks for help.
 Rudolf and Buchi then make him swear that he won't bully any cat ever again, to which Devil agrees to.
 Rudolf returns to Gottalot, who says that the tour bus left, so he won't be going back to Gifu. as the month's pass, Gottalot is fully recovered but isn't coming outside much.
 At spring, Buchi and Misha are dating, and Devil calmed down after their fight and explained that before Gottalot's owner moved away, Gottalot and Devil were good friends, but they broke off when Gottalot became a stray.
 Devil then has Rudolf give his food to Gottalot as a token of his apology.
 Later, Gottalot then helps Rudolf learn about the license plates of cars, signifying where they come from, along with Chinese text.
 One night, Gottalot explains that he'll be going to the United States, shocking everyone, since Gottalot's owner isn't going to return to his house as it is being remodeled.